cbaldan/Debloat-Windows-10/README.md

     scripts\0.unblock-and-run-all.ps1

-You will be prompted to allow the execution of this first script, and it will conveniently unblock all other scripts and launch in sequence.
+You will be prompted to allow the execution of this first script, and it will conveniently unblock all other scripts and launch them in sequence.

 ## Liability